 Camera: With so many different cameras available on the market, it is very hard to distinguish which one is the perfect one for your project.
 The best thing that you can do is use a camera that you are very familiar with and find easy to manipulate.
 Many master videographers use older equipment because that is what they are most familiar with, and they produce exquisite pieces.

 Many novices believe the magic element to a great video is having the latest and greatest camera equipment.
 That simply isn’t true.
+Your lighting, framing, and background composition are all more important than the specific camera you use.

 If your lighting is too soft, the interview will appear more intimate than you may have intended.
+Context is important.
+When you watch TV, pay attention to the lighting to see if you think it looks right.

 Sound: Clean, crisp sound is crucial for an interview.
 If viewers can not understand what the subject is saying, they won’t watch.
 Shoot in a quiet location for best results, no matter what kind of microphone you’re using.
+Do the best you can to eliminate all background noise.
+Professional crews will even turn off air conditioners or coffee pots humming in the background as white noise.

-You may have to manipulate the sound in post-production if your recording equipment does not provide the quality that you desire.
-However, this can be accomplished quite easily with your editing software.
+You may have to manipulate the sound in post-production if your recording equipment does not provide the quality you desire.
+However, this can be accomplished fairly easily with your editing software.
 You want to make sure that the interview is free of background noises, buzzing, or any other white noise that may be noticeable.
 However, it is always best to do whatever you can in the field to ensure that your sound is recorded as well as possible for the circumstances.

-Stage: You want to shoot your interview in a simple and meaningful setting.
-If the background is too stark, people will automatically believe the person being interviewed is dull.
+You want to shoot your interview in a simple and meaningful setting.
+If the background is too stark, people will automatically believe the person being interviewed is scary or dull.
 However, if the background is too elaborate or cluttered, the focus will be on the background and not on the person being interviewed.

 The most important thing you can remember is that the final product is what is going to matter most.
 Video interviews must have an emotional impact on the viewers.
 The people that are watching this video, for whatever purpose, must want to react in a positive manner to its content.